All Episodes

 But the sad part of this is, as we've been chronicling here on this program, we have electors all around the country being harassed.

-You know, barrage of emails, phone calls, threats, even death threats in an attempt to block Trump from being voted in as president by the electoral college on Monday.
+You know, barrage of emails, phone calls, threats, even death threats in an attempt to block Trump from being voted in as president by the Electoral College on Monday.

-You know, uh grandmother woke up Wednesday morning, 1,500 emails demanding she not carry out her legal duty to vote for the president-elect.
+You know, grandmother woke up Wednesday morning, 1,500 emails demanding she not carry out her legal duty to vote for the president-elect.

 And they just keep coming and coming and coming, they say.